369geofreeman/MITx-6.86x-Machine-Learning-with-Python/week_1/lecture_2/README.md

 So now we have a new insight

 We had the decission boundry 𝜣﹒x = 0 passing through origin and we know that it derives the space into two regions.
+The vectors that lie on the side towards which 𝜣 points will have a dot product ie, 𝜣﹒x > 0 for x along  𝜣's side

+The vectors that lie on the side towards opposite to which 𝜣 points will have a negative dot product, ie 𝜣﹒x < 0 for x opposite to 𝜣's direction.

+With this insight we can develope a classifier as follows